CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 3. **Authentication kind** should be **Organizational Account**.
 4. Select **Connect**.

     **Note**: You will be signed in using your credentials.
-They will be different than the screenshot below.
+They will be different from the screenshot below.

     ![](../media/lab-04/image018.png)